ParisNeo/lollms-webui/docs/youtube/script_personalities.md

 As you can observe, the personality performed its intended function flawlessly.
 It intelligently crafted a well-tailored query, conducted the search seamlessly behind the scenes, and swiftly presented the desired information along with proper source attribution.
 This showcases the power of leveraging the internet to enhance the AI's capabilities and provide you with accurate and reliable answers.

-Finally, to install the personalities, go to the root of your gpt4all webui application and open a terminal.
+Finally, to install the personalities, go to the root of your lollms webui application and open a terminal.
 Then type installation/add_personality.bat or add_personality.sh depending on your operating system. you'll be prompted to choose a language, then a category, and finally the personality you want to install.
 Once installed, your personality will apear in the zoo.

 Alright, let's wrap up here to keep the video concise.
 With over 250 personalities to explore, we've only scratched the surface of what GPT 4 All has to offer.
 While not all personalities have been fully adapted to the new format, a majority of them are already functional and ready for testing.